Iowa governor stands pat on medical cannabidiol THC cap

 Reynolds seemed to do that Friday, although it may not have been what they want to hear.

-Reynolds made her comments during taping of Iowa PBS’s Iowa Press that can be seen at 7:30 p.m.
-Saturday.
+Reynolds made her comments during taping of Iowa PBS’s Iowa Press that can be seen at 7:30 p.m. tonight.

 Committees in both the Iowa House and Senate approved medical cannabidiol proposals this week.
 Both remove the current 3 percent cap on THC.
 The House version sets a 4.5 gram cap, but many member of the Public Safety Committee prefer allowing higher dosages.
 Chairman Jarad Klein, R-Keota, called that a small step, but “a step in the right direction.”